← Back to Blog

 Our Recommendation

-Based on our benchmark tests, NovaScribe offers the best combination of accuracy (96%) and value ($0.20-0.60/hour).
-It's 25-75x cheaper than Rev AI ($0.20-0.60/hr vs $15/hr) with comparable accuracy, and supports 99 languages versus Otter's 5.
-NovaScribe now also includes a meeting bot that joins Zoom, Google Meet, and Teams calls to record, transcribe, and generate structured summaries — at $0.60-1.80/hour, making it the most affordable meeting transcription option available.
+Based on our benchmark tests, VexaScribe offers the best combination of accuracy (96%) and value ($0.20-0.60/hour).
+It's 25-75x cheaper than Rev AI with comparable accuracy, supports 99 transcription languages and translation to 133 languages in one click, and lets you upload up to 50 files at once for bulk processing.
+VexaScribe also includes a meeting bot that joins Zoom, Google Meet, and Teams calls to record, transcribe, and generate structured summaries — at $0.60-1.80/hour, making it the most affordable meeting transcription option available.

 Choose Otter.ai if you need real-time live transcription with calendar integration and team collaboration (see our meeting note tools comparison for more options).
 Choose Rev Human if you need guaranteed 99%+ accuracy for legal or medical content and can budget $90/hour.